 So, there’s no control and you can’t order one on Amazon.
 There’s no logical way to will inspiration into existence.

 Michael Jackson believed in and understood the ephemeral nature of inspiration, the creative flow state, which flows through the collective consciousness and is drawn to a matching frequency.
-Inspiration flows to another artist to act upon.
+Inspiration wants action and will flow to another artist to act upon.

-You’ve probably had the experience yourself.
-Later you read, hear, or see a new idea or product.
-You shake your head as you recall you were visited by that same idea.
+You’ve probably had the experience yourself when you’ve had a major insight or idea.
+Later you hear about or see the same new idea or product.
+You shake your head and shrug it off as you recall you were visited by that same idea.
 You may have tossed it around and realized you were onto something.

 What happened?
-Time passed. . . . you did not act and the universe did not wait for your wake up call.
+Time passed. . . . you did not act and the universe did not wait for your wake-up call.
+Someone else caught the creative flow and took action.

 When I began to research inspiration, I did start to act on the initial idea.
 Progress was made but then it sat too long without action and as mysteriously as the inspiration arrived — Poof.
 Research disappeared with barely a trace.